Haemangiopericytoma / Solitary Fibrous tumour (HPC-SFT)

 Grade 1 is generally considered to be a benign tumour, whilst grades 2 and 3 fall into the category of a faster-growing, more aggressive form of cancer.

 Grades 2 and 3 are most likely to recur after treatment, and may sometimes spread (metastasise) to other parts of the body.
+Most commonly these are the lungs, liver or bones but one research paper also reported a metastasis into a kidney.

 What is the prognosis for haemangiopericytoma/solitary fibrous tumour (HPC-SFT)?